TudosaEduard/Web_Dev_Bootcamp/README.md

     - tag : element selector (applies to all elements with the specified tag name)
     - attribute : attribute selector (applies to all elements with the specified attribute) : [example](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)

+### Color Properties:

+    - color : sets the color of the text
+    - background-color : sets the color of the background
+    - border-color : sets the color of the border

+### Font size:

+    - 1 px = 1/96th of 1 inch = 0.26 mm
+    - 1 pt = 1/72nd of 1 inch = 0.35 mm
+    - 1 em = 100 % of the font size of the parent element (example if the font size of the parent element is 16px, 1em = 16px)
+    - 1 rem = 100 % of the font size of the root element

+### Font weight:

+    - normal (keyword)
+    - bold (keyword)
+    - bolder (relative to the parent element)
+    - lighter (relative to the parent element)
+    - number (100-900)

+### Font family (" " if you have more words in the font name like "Times New Roman"):

+    - serif
+    - sans-serif
+    - cursive
+    - monospace
+    - etc.

+### Text align:

+    - left
+    - center
+    - right
+    - justify
+    - start
+    - end

 ### Work folder:

 - [Here!](exercises/css)